Frequently Asked Questions

 Why is UNCF, an organization with “college” in its name, so actively involved in making sure that students of color get a better education before college?

-Unless solid academic foundations are established in primary and secondary schools, large numbers of African American students will continue to be academically underprepared and need remedial courses—courses for which they must pay college tuition but receive no credit—in college or not to attend college at all.
+Unless solid academic foundations are established in primary and secondary schools, large numbers of African American students will continue to be academically underprepared, need remedial courses in college—courses for which they must pay college tuition but receive no credit—or not be able to attend college at all.
 So an organization that, like UNCF, is committed to increasing the number of students of color attending and graduating from college must work to increase the number of students receiving a pre-college education that prepares them for college coursework and college success.
-That makes it in the interest of our students and member HBCUs for K-12 schools to give their students an education that prepares them for college coursework and college success.
+This means that it is in the interest of our students and member HBCUs for K-12 schools to give their students an education that prepares them for college coursework and college success.

 Does UNCF help only African Americans?